-The face-to-face sessions will occur either in-person or virtually (e.g. teleconference/video conference).
 Prior to the face-to-face sessions, the committee will meet to discuss the review documents and identify questions to be raised with the representatives.

-The meeting will be conducted in two parts: the first part of the meeting will involve an assessment of the performance of the facility in the first half of the MSI funding period (2017-19).
+The meeting will be conducted in two parts: the first part of the meeting will involve an assessment of the performance of the facility and progress towards addressing the reviewer concerns in the first half of the MSI funding period (2017-19).
 The second part will consist of an assessment of the plans and O&M needs for the remainder of the MSI funding period (2020-23).